itthinx/affiliates/readme.txt

 * Added the option to hide or show filters on the affiliates overview.
 * Added the affiliates_admin_referrals_secondary_actions filter.
 * Fixed a minor bug related to data representation in case of string data in referrals.
+* Improved PHP compatibility avoiding use of boolval.

 = 2.10.0 =
 * Updated the German translation with more suitable translations in context.